 Fortunately, good magnifiers don’t always need to be expensive.
 If you want to use it now and then to just read, a simple model might be enough.
 The more expensive models are often bought by professionals, such as beauticians or dentists.

 However, you should keep in mind that the cheapest magnifying lamps can have quality problems!
 This may include, for example:

 • melting of plastic from the heat of a fluorescent lamp;

 • a plastic lens can get easily scratched;

 • lack of stability, a magnifying lamp that falls easily;

 • light that vibrates, so that the use of the magnifying glass is not so pleasant;

 I got myself a magnifier lamp of 8 diopter magnification because it was mentioned for doing precision work, which obviously I thought would be great for miniature making.

 Turns out I have to sit really close to my objects to see well.
 So it probably would be better for things like jewelry or watches, things that are even smaller and finer.
 I now regret not getting a lamp with diopter 5, I think that would have been better for my specific needs!

-And here it is, 5 reviews for you of magnifying lamps!
-Reviews.
+If you wonder by now what kind of magnifying lamp to get, then here it is, 5 reviews for you of magnifying lamps!